"…There is neither Jew nor Greek ..for you are all one in Christ Jesus."Galatians 3:28

 - Working with faith and other organizations committed to the elimination of racism and supporting cultural understanding.

 The Committee for Minority Ethnic Anglican Concerns (CMEAC) is a committee of the Archbishops’ Council and is accountable to the Church of England’s highest decision-making body, the General Synod.

 What we believe

 We believe that there should be a reflection of BAME Anglicans at all levels within the church, acknowledging that we are all part of the body of Christ “made in the image of God, fully human”.
-In this way the contribution of every part of the body is valued, recognized and supported.
+In this way, the contribution of every part of the body is valued, recognised and supported.

 List of present members

 - House of Clergy representative: Fr Paul Cartwright